codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition-1.md

 ---
 The composition step runs a Docker Composition as a means to execute finite commands in a more complex interaction of services.

+## Motivation for Compositions

+The primary purpose of compositions is to run integration tests or any kind of tests that require multiple services for their execution.

+The syntax offered by Codefresh closely follows the syntax for [Docker-compose](https://docs.docker.com/compose/overview/) files, so if already know how Docker compose works, you will be immediately familiar with Codefresh compositions.

+The big difference between the two, is that Codefresh is distinguishing between two kinds of services

+* Composition Services
+* Composition Candidates

+Composition services are helper services that are needed for the tests to run.
+These can be a database, a queue, a cache, or the back-end docker image of your application.

+Composition candidates are special services that will execute the tests.
+Codefresh will monitor their execution and fail the build if they do not succeed.
+Almost always composition candidates are Docker images that contain unit/integration tests or other kinds of tests (e.g. performance)

+You need at least one composition service and one candidate for the composition step.

+## Composition step syntax

+Here is an example of a composition.
+There is one composition service (PostgreSQL database) and one candidate (tests executed with gulp)

+The most important part is the `command` line that executes the tests.
+If it fails, then the whole composition step will fail.

   `YAML`
 {% highlight yaml %}
 step_name: